Time for flu vaccinations

 • people who stay in large groups (such as offices, schools or dormitories).

-With the health of its patients in mind, NZOZ "Twój Lekarz" is already offering the latest flu vaccines.
-In NZOZ "Twój Lekarz" clinics, you can get vaccinated both individually and in groups - we also provide flu vaccination services for company employees.
-The cost of such a service includes a medical examination, the price of the vaccine and its administration.
-For more information, call (71) 311 12 36
+With the health of its patients in mind, NZOZ "Twój Lekarz" (Your Doctor) now offers the latest flu vaccines.
+At NZOZ "Twój Lekarz" clinics, you can get vaccinated both individually and in groups – we also offer flu vaccination services for company employees.
+The cost of this service includes a medical examination, the vaccine price, and its administration.
+For more information, call (71) 311 12 36.